Kate Jeffery: Research

 Jeffery is particularly interested in the representation of 3D space within the hippocampal system in our brain.
 The hippocampus contains place cells, discovered by O’Keefe in 1971, and her work has focused on the question of how a place cell “knows” when to become active.
 A long running thread has been how the brain integrates static information from environmental landmarks and dynamic information arising from movement through space.

-A second interest has been in how the brain uses “context” to help determine which environment the animal is in.
+Her lab was the first lab after the Moser to discovery to publish work on grid cells, showing that these neurons also integrate learned static environmental information with their self-motion signals.
 More recent work has addressed the issue of whether the internal map extends upwards as well as across horizontal space (in other words, whether it is three-dimensional).
 Jeffery's original proposal in 2011 was that the map is essentially “flat” (2-D), with relatively little sensitivity to upwards movement, but more recent work has modulated that view as it seems that in some types of environment the place-cell map can be 3-D.

-Jeffery also studies head direction cells, cells in the brain that represent the direction an animal is facing.
+A second interest has been in how the brain uses “context” to help determine which environment the animal is in.
+Jeffery also studies head direction cells which are cells in the brain that represent the direction an animal is facing.
+In 2017 her lab discovered a new type of neuron in retrosplenial cortex that links viewing scene and facing direction.